robot-uprising-hq/ai-rules-mi2020/README.md

 ## Starting Setup

 The game is played in a square-shaped 1.5x1.5m arena with multiple energy cores located on the arena.
-Two corners of the arena will function as bases, one for each team.
+Two opposing corners of the arena will function as bases, one for each team.

 At the start of each round, the competing robots are placed in front of their base.